THREE GOALS / WHĀINGA E TORU

 We support the Government by making evidence-based recommendations about the impact of policies on retirement-related matters.
 Using sources such as in-house research, commissioned industry monitoring reports, complaints data, academic research, and government statistics, we build a clear picture of how policies impact on the lives of New Zealand retirees.

-Our educational resources for the public provide trustworthy information that is accurate, impartial, and easy to understand.
+Our educational resources for the public provide trusted information that is accurate, impartial, and easy to understand.
 We also help to motivate New Zealanders to find and use our resources so they can make the best decisions for their own future.

 Informed advocacy / Taunaki i runga i te mātau